Irrelon/SyncScript/README.md

 ## Setting Callback Scope
 You can section areas of code into waiting for async calls to complete or not by wrapping them in curly braces.
 Take the following code for example.
-The second call to addSync waits for the first to finish:
+The second call to addSync waits for the first to finish before it is executed:

 ```
 var err, myVal = sync(addAsync(1, 2, 3, 4));